Ofra Haza: Death

 There was a consensus to keep silent, even after her death.
 I think today Haaretz broke all the norms and ethical and moral standards that we still have in this country.
 I think that it's a person's right to guard his privacy.
 What do we have left in life, or after our deaths, if not that little bit of knowledge that we can live and die with dignity?

 There was also speculation about how she had acquired the virus.
 Immediately after her death, the media placed blame on her husband, Tel Aviv businessman Doron Ashkenazi, for infecting her with the disease.
 Haza's manager Bezalel Aloni supported this belief, writing in his book that Haza acquired AIDS through sex with her husband.
-Later, it was revealed that her husband believed Haza became infected because of a blood transfusion she received in a Turkish hospital following a miscarriage.
+Later, it was alleged that her husband claimed that Haza became infected because of a blood transfusion she received in a Turkish hospital following a miscarriage.
 Ashkenazi himself died of a drug overdose roughly one year later on 7 April 2001, leaving a daughter from a prior marriage and a 14-year-old adopted son, Shai Ashkenazi.

 Doctors who treated AIDS patients were reportedly "horrified" after learning of Haza's decision to hide her illness.
 Zvi Bentwich, head of the AIDS Center at the Kaplan Medical Center in Rehovot, commented:

 It brings us back to the beginning of the epidemic with the near-demonization and stigmatization of a disease that actually we are dealing with much better. [...]
 And in this unfortunate case, without having all the details, it appears that Ofra Haza almost died of the embarrassment, from the terrible fear to reveal her illness.

 Haza is buried in the Artists section of Yarkon Cemetery in Petah Tikva.